“This post contains affiliate links, and I will be compensated if you make a purchase after clicking on my links.”

 - Snow and ice traction aren’t as impressive as the price suggests

 Road safety is still one of the things that humanity needs to improve.
-According to annual road crash statistics, over 1.35 million people die in car crashes every day.
+According to annual road crash statistics, over 1.35 million people die in car crashes each year.
 One way that we can improve road safety is by using fresh and high-quality tires.

 Sadly, that’s not easy today – many new cheap tire manufacturers seem to have sprouted from nowhere.
 And, in my experience, at least, these tires don’t offer reliable handling, traction, or braking, especially on slippery surfaces.
 For those reasons, I always recommend tires from reputable manufacturers, such as the Michelin Defender T+H.

 The Defender T+H competes in a crowded sector where you can find many cheap tires from unknown manufacturers.
 These products undercut the Defender T+H and other premium tires almost by half, which naturally makes them an attractive proposition for buyers.
 Nobody knows, regrettably, that these tires aren’t safe for public roads.

 I know, the Defender T+H is expensive, but that’s the case with most premium tires.
 What you get in return is a tire that you can fully trust in most weather conditions, and especially on dry and wet surfaces.
 Furthermore, my experience thus far showed that Michelin tires always have outstanding treadlife, and that’s especially true for their passenger tires.

 The Defender T+H is a touring all-season tire designed for drivers of most passenger cars.
 The company offers the tire in many sizes, ranging from 14-inch wheel diameter to 18-inch wheel diameter.
 With these sizes, Michelin covers a large portion of the cars that are rolling on roads today.